JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 ---
 title: "About Jobs.
-HR Prep and LLM Engineers."
+HR Prep and AI Engineers."
 date: 2025-02-10
 draft: false
 tags: ["Dev"]
 description: 'Is it a good moment to change jobs?
 A curriculum for LLM/ML Engineer?.
-Time to recap Scraps firecrawl API and Latex.'
+Time to recap Scraps firecrawl API and a Latex powered CV.'
 url: 'when-to-apply-for-a-job'
 ---